Vitamin B12 Deficiency, the Epidemic of Misdiagnosis

 B12 comes in various forms.
 For the more severe cases, genetic transport protein defect and B12 deficiency associated with neurological symptoms, B12 injections with hydroxycobalamin 1,000 mg weekly is standard.
 This is ordered from the compounding pharmacy and shipped to the patient’s home for self injection at home.
 The corner drug store version is the Cyano-Cobalmine injectable which in my opinion is an inferior form of B12, and no longer preferred.
 For the finicky patient who declines the B12 injectable, there is another option called Nascobal, a Nasal Spray form of Cyanocobalamin, one nostril once a week.

 Most people prefer the B12 sublingual tablets.
-We use the 5 mg Source Naturals MethylCobalamin Vitamin B-12, These are Cherry Flavored sublingual tablets.
+We use the 5 mg SL tabs from Source Naturals MethylCobalamin Vitamin B-12, These are Cherry Flavored sublingual tablets.
 In addition, Methylcobalamin oral capsules are widely available.
 Kuzminski showed that daily 2 mg. oral B12 serves as well as monthly 1 mg intramuscular B12 injections.(14)

 Articles with Related Content: